rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/working-with-containers.md

 `nerdctl` is a Docker-compatible CLI for containerd.
 The primary goal of `nerdctl` is to facilitate experimenting with cutting-edge features of containerd that are not present in Docker.

 [Moby](https://github.com/moby/moby) is an open-source project that was created by Docker to enable and accelerate software containerization.
-Components include container build tools, a container registry, orchestration tools, and a runtime, et al. The Docker CLI uses the Moby runtime.
+Components include container build tools, a container registry, orchestration tools, and a runtime, and more.
+The Docker CLI uses the Moby runtime.

 ## Running Containers